libretro/RetroArch/docs/hub75.md

 rendered cores are not supported because they do not provide a CPU-readable framebuffer.

+RetroArch input overlays are composited in software with per-pixel and global alpha.
+Full-screen overlays use the complete LED canvas; non-full-screen overlays are positioned relative to the scaled game viewport.

 ## Panel configuration

 Configuration uses environment variables so panel wiring can be changed